Support Us Button Widget

 Warren LeMay from Covington, KY, United States, CC0, via Wikimedia Commons

-Finalist #3: The John Bickley House
+Winner: The John Bickley House

-Reader Andrea W. nominated this home with three-sided piazzas, which is unusual in Charleston.
+Our other winner was nominated by reader Andrea W. nominated this home with three-sided piazzas, which is unusual in Charleston.
 This feature was constructed so that John Bickley could take advantage of the Coming’s Creek view, as the western end of his property was on the marshes of this creek.
 Fun fact: John Bickley purchased the land on which the house now sits back in 1824.

 The home is also recognized for its detail — the structure is a Charleston single house with a central projecting brick pediment with a dog-toothed cornice and wide elliptical window, a stone staircase that leads to the double-tiered, three-sided piazzas set on an arcaded foundation.
 Doric columns crowned with acanthus leaf carvings support a flattened arcade on the first tier of the piazza, forming the foundation for the second tier.